Ruidoso is surrounded by lakes and streams that provide anglers with a variety of fishing opportunities in beautiful mountain scenery.

 Alto Lake is a public water and is now fish sustainable.
 It has been stocked with catfish and it is planned to be stocked with trout.

 Bonito Lake: Due to the Little Bear Fire this lake is closed.
-The anticipated reopening is in 2017.
 The fishing season on Bonito Lake runs from April 1 to November 30.
 The lake opens daily from 5 am until 10 pm.
 The New Mexico Game & Fish Division stock the lake frequently.
 This is the most scenic lake in the Ruidoso area.
 No boats or watercraft are allowed.
 The lake is about 5 miles north of Ruidoso off of Highway 37.
 The turnoff is well marked on the highway.

 Bonito Creek: This creek feeds Bonito Lake from the mountain terrain, and then runs from Bonito Lake dam on to Fort Stanton and Hondo.
 Rainbow and Brook Trout can be found in the upper part of Bonito Creek.
 If you fish this watershed, please practice catch and release to help sustain a sustainable quantity of trout in the waters.